divyekapoor/hotkeyz/README.md

     $ cd hotkeyz/
     $ open app_src/Hotkeyz/Hotkeyz.xcodeproj

 To make code signing work, you will need to sign up for an Apple Developer account and use your personal credentials in the General Settings.
 Look at the Identity and Signing sections and make sure they use your credentials.
+Please also update the bundle identifier if you're planning to work

+# How to run the code

+Just click on the `play` button and that should trigger a debug release of the binary.

 # How to create the .app file